 Eligible home improvement activities include, but are not limited to:

-- Repair and/or replace plumbing and electrical systems
+- Repair and/or replace plumbing, electrical systems, and mechanical systems

 - Remove old shingles and install new roofing materials